 The assessment strategy is designed to provide students with the opportunity to demonstrate critical understanding of the subject matter and mastery of the learning outcomes through practical application.

-The assessment is based on the integrative collaborative project that students engage in during the guided group project work sessions and showcases students' subject-specific knowledge and cognitive skills as well as their practical ability to apply their learning to complex problems and tasks in the relevant domain of professional practice.
-At the end of the module students submit a group report, which counts for 100% of the total mark for the module.
+The assessment provides students with the opportunity to showcase their subject-specific knowledge and cognitive skills, as well as their practical ability to apply their learning to complex problems and tasks in the relevant domain of professional practice.
+At the end of the module students will make an in-class presentation (40%) to their peers in small groups and submit a group report (60%).

 - Introduce a range of key theoretical perspectives pertinent to understanding of business and corporate strategy in the context of market competition.